mastermj65/help/02_profiles/08_how-do-i-make-a-secondary-profile.md

 - email address
 - nickname
-- phone number (if using SMS verification) or email invitation from a past or current FetLife Supporter
+- phone number (if using SMS verification) or email invitation from a past or current FetLife Supporter.